Composing with Temperaments in Superposition

 One of Jackson's recent ventures and primary focuses involves adapting advanced microtonal concepts into a performable acoustic atmosphere.
 Proposing a new way to define and platform tuning systems, Jackson is creating his unique musical language with the primary goal of fusing multiple tuning systems into one, creating a new range of sonorities for artistic expression.
 Currently, Jackson is composing a work for two electric pianos that engage in the superposition of the just-tuned pentatonic scale with the 5-tone equal tempered scale.
 Click HERE for his most recent paper discussing modulation within superposed temperaments.

-Dilation for Wind Symphony
+Amalgamation for Wind Symphony

 Jackson's Newest Wind Ensemble Work, an Extension to his Award-Winning Composition, Inundation